SammieLetgo/Discord-Token-Grabber/README.md

 # Discord-Token-Grabber
-Sends embed to discord webhook containing Discord token, PC Name, Username, and Ip
+Sends embed to discord webhook containing Discord token, PC Name, Username, and  Internal ip

 # How to use?